sbrajesh/buddypress-sitewide-activity-widget/readme.txt

-=== Buddypress Sitewide activity Widget ===
+=== Buddypress Sitewide Activity Widget ===
-Contributors:sbrajesh,buddydev
+Contributors: sbrajesh, buddydev
 Donate link: http://buddydev.com/donate/
-Tags: buddypress,buddypress activity,sitewide activity, sitewide activity widget,buddypress sitewide activity widget Requires at least: WordPress 3.5+BuddyPress 1.7
+Tags: buddypress, buddypress activity, sitewide activity, sitewide activity widget, buddypress sitewide activity widget Requires at least: BuddyPress 2.0
-Tested up to: WordPress 3.8.1+BuddyPress 2.0 beta 1
+Tested up to: BuddyPress 2.3.2.1
-Stable tag: 1.2
+Stable tag: 1.3.0

 Buddypress Sitewide Activity Widget brings back the BuddyPress Sitewide activity as a widget for you.
 == Description ==
 Buddypress Sitewide Activity Widget brings back the BuddyPress Sitewide activity as a widget for you.
-Now you can show the sitewide activity in a widget area.
+Now you can show the BuddyPress activity in a widget area.

 Features include: